wragge/trove-data-guide/other-digitised-resources/how-to/download-items-text-images.md

 But how do you get the individual identifiers for all the pages in a book, or all the images in a collection?
 Once again, the methods vary by format:

-- in books, periodicals, and other works with consecutive pages it's in a block of embedded JSON metadata
+- in books, periodicals, and other works with consecutive pages it's in a [block of embedded JSON metadata](extract-embedded-metadata.md)
 - in collections of images, maps, and manuscripts you need to [extract the list of identifiers from the collection's pop-up browse screen](/other-digitised-resources/how-to/get-collection-items.md)

-<mark>==Code example==</mark>
+Once you have a list of identifiers, you can loop through them, saving each image.

 ```{code-cell} ipython3